TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

 .. function:: DllCanUnloadNow()

    Windows only: This function is a hook which allows implementing in-process COM servers with ctypes.
-It is called from the DllCanUnloadNow function that the _ctypes extension dll exports.
+It is called kutoka the DllCanUnloadNow function that the _ctypes extension dll exports.

 .. function:: DllGetClassObject()

    Windows only: This function is a hook which allows implementing in-process COM servers with ctypes.
-It is called from the DllGetClassObject function that the ``_ctypes`` extension dll exports.
+It is called kutoka the DllGetClassObject function that the ``_ctypes`` extension dll exports.